 He is currently the Charles W. Eliot University Professor at Harvard University.
 He and his wife Elisa New, a professor of English at Harvard, reside in Brookline with their six children.

-Chief Executive, Save the Children; Former Prime Minister, Denmark
+Former CEO, Save the Children International; Former Prime Minister, Denmark